dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 1. Trigger analog
 2. Trigger digital
-3. Z if grab is locked out
+3. Z if grab is locked out (you buffer A)

 One way all of these input methods are different is in their manipulation of the shield strength.